Verify medication lists to improve outcomes

 "There is a big push now to simply medicate a patient to control different symptoms or conditions," Hildebrand points out.
 Unfortunately, with a patient who sees multiple physicians for different conditions, one physician may not be aware of other medications the patient is taking.
 "Not only does this increase the risk of interactions, but research has shown that once you take more than five to eight different medications, you may be producing disease rather than treating anything," she adds.

 In this case, it is important that communication between the hospital or other referral source, the physician, and the home health nurse begin as soon as the referral is made.
-Not only should the list be verified upon the patient's admission to home health, but it also should be updated every time the patient makes another visit to the physician or other health care provider, says Hildebrand.
+Not only should the list be verified upon the patient's admission to home health, but it should also be updated every time the patient makes another visit to the physician or other health care provider, says Hildebrand.
 This may mean that at every visit, the nurse should ask the patient or the family caregiver if there have been any physician visits or calls to a physician that resulted in a change in medication, she adds.

 In addition to evaluating the new medication's potential risk for interaction with other medications, the nurse needs to determine if this is a replacement medication for another or an additional medication, because patients don't always understand if the physician intends for them to stop taking a previous medication when the new medication is prescribed, she says.

-• Patients hold on to "old" prescriptions.
+• Patients hold on to "old" prescriptions

 Not only is using outdated medication unwise, but having old medicine around enables the patient to self-medicate without knowing about potential risks, Hildebrand adds.
 In these cases, it is important to make sure patients and their family members know to throw away old medications to prevent accidental interactions.